techgod/Android-Pro-Course/Week 2/README.md

 However, for someone just starting off, the site can get a bit overwhelming with some random terms everywhere.
 So, for now, I’ll be giving you direct links to the pages & sections which you should read.
 You are however ~~welcome~~ encouraged to explore beyond.*

 So literally every element you can view and interact with in the app is defined in a language known as XML.
-XML stands for **extensible markup language.** Think of it similar to HTML, except the tags in XML do not have a pre-defined meaning and are dependent on the platform.
+XML stands for **eXtensible Markup Language.** Think of it similar to HTML, except the tags in XML do not have a pre-defined meaning and are dependent on the platform.

 **Suggested Reading:** [Introduction to XML](https://www.w3schools.com/xml/xml_whatis.asp)